Does CBD Make Your Eyes Red

 - CBD Topicals: Athletes particularly like CBD lotions and salves.
 CBD topicals are also a great way to relieve dry skin.

+So does cbd oil make your eyes red?
+The short answer seems to be "no".
 The two primary compounds in marijuana are CBD and THC.
 They're both effective at treating many of the same diseases but differ on these key things:

 - CBD won't make your eyes red, itchy, or dry.